sebastian-software/edge/packages/edge-builder/readme.md

 Edge Builder is a build tool for modern web applications.
 Part of the Edge Platform.

-> It helps you focus on business logic rather than dealing with massive libraries, patterns, configurations etc.
+> The Edge Platform helps you focus on business logic rather than dealing with massive tooling, common patterns, complex configurations.

 ## Features